 What Do Intestinal Gases Say about Your Health?

 Excess air in the intestine causes abdominal distension.
 Bacteria, from the food that we eat, cause intestinal gases.
-Without the habits of a good diet, exercise and vitamins, gases will be a constant problem.
+Without the habits of a good diet, exercise, and vitamins, gases will be a constant problem.

-Among the possible causes are the following: eating too quickly, swallowing too much air when eating (for example, this commonly happens because of talking while eating) or because of excessive quantities of food.
+Among the possible causes are the following: eating too quickly, swallowing too much air when eating (for example, this commonly happens because of talking while eating), or because of excessive quantities of food.

 Intestinal gases aren’t an illness but rather, alarm signals that something isn’t right in the digestive tract.

-However, there are other products such as: cauliflower, lentils, raisins or broccoli that cause the same effect.
+However, there are other products such as cauliflower, lentils, raisins, or broccoli that cause the same effect.
 In these cases, these kinds of gases are completely natural.

-When should I be worried?
+When should you be worried?

 Why do I have so much air?